Ocawesome101/recrafted/README.txt

 All  APIs  are  implemented  as  described  on  the
 CC: Tweaked wiki at https://tweaked.cc, with slight modifications   to  fit  Recrafted's   API  design.
+None of  Recrafted's  code is  taken from  CraftOS.